 Saxon Math

-Saxon is popular because of it’s little-by-little, spiral approach and an emphasis on review.
+Saxon is popular because of its little-by-little, spiral approach and an emphasis on review.

 By spiral, I mean that each day is a different topic, which students will practice again and again throughout the course.